 The scope of Dr. Estroff’s interior remodel focused on the kitchen and the approach from the front door.
 The objective was to open up walls and make updates to the surfaces and systems.

-Chandlee and Sons Construction installed a new bar centerpiece in the kitchen topped with onyx stone lighted from underneath to make the stone glow.
+Chandlee Construction Construction installed a new bar centerpiece in the kitchen topped with onyx stone lighted from underneath to make the stone glow.
 A flush mounted copper sink with new fixtures replaced the old sink.

 The kitchen ceiling was opened up to the rafters.
 New drywall was hung on a floating track system with a ¼’ drop channel to hide the wiring for the track lights which were flush mounted and set on motion sensors with multiple circuits.
 This ceiling system also provided sound proofing.
 Blown glass pendant lighting was installed on a dimmer switch to enable the homeowners to adjust the intensity of the light.
 Exposed beams were then installed and a fluted trim package finished out the overhead space.